Decentralized Insurance: A Web3 Approach

 Decentralized insurance is a new approach to providing services that leverage blockchain technology and decentralized governance models.
 In a decentralized insurance system, policyholders and stakeholders collectively manage risk, claims processing, and capital allocation through a DAO structure.

-As Isaac Valadez, a leading developer, investor, and thought leader in the ICP ecosystem, explained in the Just DAO It podcast hosted by Adam Miller, co-founder of Midao:
+As Isaac Valadez, a leading developer, investor, and thought leader in the ICP ecosystem, explained in the Just DAO It podcast hosted by Adam Miller, co-founder of MIDAO:

 "Web3 as an industry is still trying to find its real-world use case.
 It's hard to know what model to copy when, let's be honest, how many dApps out there are actually self-sustaining and profitable long-term?
 We don't even know that because our industry is so new.
 But I would love to see things like—take the insurance industry, for example.
 I'm pretty sure I'm not alone when I say that I generally don't like that industry.
 I think most of the insurance companies out there are kind of scammy, and nobody really enjoys dealing with them.
 But you have to, right?
 It's an annoying thing."